SVD-LLM: Truncation-aware Singular Value Decomposition for Large Language Model Compression: SVD-LLM

-\cref{fig:svdllm_whitening} illustrates the effect of the proposed truncation-aware data whitening technique.
-In the first example \ding{182} where only one singular value is truncated, the compression loss is equal to the truncated singular value.
-In the second example \ding{183}, the compression loss of truncating multiple singular values is equal to the square root of the sum of their squares.
+\cref{fig:svdllm_whitening} illustrates the effect of the proposed truncation-aware data whitening method.
+In example \ding{182} where only one singular value is truncated, the compression loss equals to the truncated singular value.
+In example \ding{183}, the compression loss of truncating multiple singular values equals to the square root of the sum of their squares.
 As such, under the proposed truncation-aware data whitening technique, truncating the smallest singular values leads to minimal compression loss.

-Below, we provide a theoretical proof on why the proposed truncation-aware data whitening technique ensures a direct mapping between singular values and compression loss in the case of one singular value (\cref{thm:whitening}) and multiple singular values (\cref{col:whitening}).
+In the following, we provide a theoretical proof on why the proposed truncation-aware data whitening technique ensures a direct mapping between singular values and compression loss in the case of one singular value (\cref{thm:whitening}) and multiple singular values (\cref{col:whitening}), respectively.

 \begin{lemma} The Frobenius norm of matrix $A$ with dimension $m\times n$ can be deduced into the square root of the trace of its gram matrix, which is: